Relationships and arthritis: how to strike a healthy balance24 February 2022

 People with arthritis can have good and bad days, so it helps if you can adjust to what each day brings.

 Let your friends and loved ones know what’s needed best on the bad days and any extra support you may need.

 It can be hard to be spontaneous if you are in pain or experiencing fatigue.
 If you need to get rest try to let those around you know this.

 Read more about fatigue: ask the expert - fatigue and the boom and bust cycle.

 It’s important to make time for the little things and to not be afraid to put yourself out there and do something exciting.

 Whether it’s enjoying a date night with your other half or simply making some time for a family board game.
-Make sure you do what matters to you.
+Make sure you look after yourself first and make space to have open and 2-way conversations with the people around you.

 Louise, Jackie and Sally each share their stories and advice to others.